-The Company is exposed to credit risk on its bank accounts and accounts receivable.
+The Company is exposed to credit risk on its bank accounts, accounts and other receivables and loans receivable.
 Credit risk exposure on bank accounts is limited through maintaining the Company's balances with high-credit quality financial institutions, maintaining investment policies, assessing institutional exposure and continual discussion with external advisors.
-Value added tax ("IVA") receivables are generated on the purchase of supplies and services to produce silver and gold, which are refundable from the Mexican government.
-Trade receivables are generated on the sale of concentrate inventory to reputable metal traders.
+Accounts and other receivables are generated on the sale of concentrate inventory to reputable metal traders as well as various other receivables arising from operations.
+There has been no indication of a change in creditworthiness of the counterparty to the loan receivable since the initial recognition.